hemangi445/hemangi445.github.io/_projects/final_project.md

 ---
 layout: project
-title: "Iowa Business Registrations Dashboard"
+title: "Iowa Business Registrations and Population"
+description: "An interactive data story about Iowa retail business registrations and county population."
+importance: 1
+category: IS445
 ---

 ## Overview

-This project explores retail business registrations in Iowa and how they relate to population.
-It includes an interactive dashboard and additional charts to provide more context.
+This project explores retail business registrations in Iowa and compares them with county population.
+The goal is to understand where business activity is concentrated and whether larger counties also tend to have more business registrations.

----

 ## Interactive Dashboard